ibexa/documentation-developer/docs/tutorials/beginner_tutorial/2_create_the_content_model.md

 In the main menu, go to **Content** -> **Content types**.

-You can see a list of **Content type groups**. they're used to group content types in a logical way.
+You can see a list of **Content type groups**.
+They're used to group content types in a logical way.

 Select **Content** and then click the **Create** button.